microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/devices/capacitors.md

 ``20000 ohms * 2e-10 farads`` = ``4 microseconds``

 Using the properties of charge time, we can determine that a capacitor will have more than 99% of its charge after 5 time constants, or `5 * RC` seconds.
 In this diagram, the first circuit shows the moment the circuit is closed.
 Current just starts flowing with 0 volts across the capacitor and it has a balanced charge.
-The second diagram shows a full charge and no current flowing after a period of 5 RC time contants.
+The second diagram shows a full charge and no current flowing after a period of 5 RC time constants.

 ![RC circuit diagram charging](/static/cp/learn/pins-tutorial/devices/capacitors/rc-circuit-charging.jpg)